Ghurid dynasty: Language

+Extent

+In the west, Ghurid territory extended to Nishapur and Merv, while Ghurid troops reached as far as Gorgan on the shores of the Caspian Sea.
+Eastward, the Ghurids invaded as far as Bengal.

 History

 Early history

 A certain Ghurid prince named Amir Banji was the ruler of Ghor and ancestor of the medieval Ghurid rulers.
 His rule was legitimized by the Abbasid caliph Harun al-Rashid.

 Before the mid-12th century, the Ghurids had been bound to the Ghaznavids and Seljuks for about 150 years.
 Beginning in the mid-12th century, Ghor expressed its independence from the Ghaznavid Empire.
+The early Ghurids followed Paganism before being converted to Islam by Abu Ali ibn Muhammad.
 In 1149 the Ghaznavid ruler Bahram-Shah of Ghazna poisoned a local Ghurid leader, Qutb al-Din Muhammad, who had taken refuge in the city of Ghazni after having a quarrel with his brother Sayf al-Din Suri.
 In revenge, Sayf marched towards Ghazni and defeated Bahram-Shah.
 However, one year later, Bahram returned and scored a decisive victory against Sayf, who was shortly captured and crucified at Pul-i Yak Taq.
 Baha al-Din Sam I, another brother of Sayf, set out to avenge the death of his two brothers, but died of natural causes before he could reach Ghazni.

-Ala al-Din Husayn, one of the youngest of Sayf's brothers and newly crowned Ghurid king, also set out to avenge the death of his two brothers.
+Ala al-Din Husayn (1149–61), one of the youngest of Sayf's brothers and newly crowned Ghurid king, also set out to avenge the death of his two brothers.
 He managed to defeat Bahram-Shah, and then had Ghazni sacked; the city burned for seven days and seven nights.
-It earned him the title of Jahānsūz, meaning "the world burner".
-The Ghaznavids retook the city with Seljuq help, but lost it to Oghuz Turks.
+He also sacked the Ghaznavid fortresses and palaces of Bost.
+These actions earned him the title of Jahānsūz, meaning "the world burner".
+The Ghaznavids retook the city with Seljuq help, but later lost it to Oghuz Turks.